Becoming Louisiana: British & Scots-Irish (Lecture Series)

 Event Overview

-The Friends of the Louisiana State Archives and the Friends of the Old State Capitol are excited to invite you to the next lecture in the Becoming Louisiana series focused on the Spanish, given by Robert Freeland.
+The Friends of the Louisiana State Archives and the Friends of the Old State Capitol are excited to invite you to the next lecture in the Becoming Louisiana series focused on the British and Scots-Irish, given by Dr. Samuel C. Hyde, Jr.

 Becoming Louisiana is an ambitious historical exploration tracing the many origins that converged to create the Louisiana we know today and will continue to become.